hcitang/hci-reading-group/archive.md

 ## 2020 Fall Term

+* Nov 19 - Velian - Zuckerman, O., Walker, D., Grishko, A., Moran, T., Levy, C., Lisak, B., ... & Erel, H. (2020, April).
+Companionship Is Not a Function: The Effect of a Novel Robotic Object on Healthy Older Adults' Feelings of" Being-Seen".
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (pp. 1-14). https://dl.acm.org/doi/abs/10.1145/3313831.3376411

 * Nov 12 - Brennan - Hansen, D. L., Hughes, A. L., Cram, S., Harker, A. B., Ashton, B., Hirschi, K., ... & Stevens, A. (2020, April).
 The DELAY Framework: Designing for Extended LAtencY.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (pp. 1-13).
 DOI:https://doi.org/10.1145/3313831.3376826

 * Nov 5 - Terrance - C. Ailie Fraser, Joy O. Kim, Alison Thornsberry, Scott Klemmer, and Mira Dontcheva.
 2019.
 Sharing the Studio: How Creative Livestreaming can Inspire, Educate, and Engage.
 In Proceedings of the 2019 on Creativity and Cognition (C&C '19).
 Association for Computing Machinery, New York, NY, USA, 144–155.
 DOI:https://doi.org/10.1145/3325480.3325485